Dental Care for Young Patients

 Why Your Child May Need a Tooth Removed

-Sometimes, a baby tooth doesn’t fall out on time, which can cause pain or crowding.
+Sometimes, a baby tooth doesn’t fall out on time, which can sometimes cause discomfort or crowding.
 This can impact the growth of adult teeth.
-If left in place, it may lead to misalignment or infection.
-That’s why removing baby teeth when necessary can support healthy development.
-Our team provides gentle care to help your child feel at ease during the process.
+If left in place, this may increase the risk of misalignment or infection.
+Removing baby teeth when necessary can support healthy development.
+Our team focuses on creating a calm environment to help your child feel comfortable during the process.

 When Might a Child Need a Tooth Extraction?